t1b3r1um/LyricRipper/README.md

 If you are using an application like Plexwith your media library, this could cause problems.
 The sample config.yaml implies you have "extrafiles" installed as well: https://github.com/Holzhaus/beets-extrafiles

+-mediainfo
+    -Tool to grab metadata from the encoded audio file

 # Utility Scripts
 The util folder contains two scripts:
 - post-lyrics.sh